vulhub/vulhub/struts2/s2-032/README.md

 ## Exploitation

-There’s a feature embedded in Struts 2 that lets the "!" (bang) character invoke a method other than execute .
+There’s a feature embedded in Struts 2 that lets the "!" (bang) character invoke a method other than execute.
 It is called “Dynamic Method Invocation” aka DMI.

-A simple way to use DMI is to provide HTTP parameters prefixed with method:.
-For example in the URL it could be Category.action?method:create=foo, the parameter value is ignored.
+A simple way to use DMI is to provide HTTP parameters prefixed with `method:`.
+For example in the URL it could be `/category.action?method:create=foo`, the parameter value is ignored.

-The name of DMI will be evaluated OGNL expression engine, which would cause the RCE vulnerability.
+The method name of DMI will be evaluated by OGNL expression engine, which would cause the RCE vulnerability.

 Visit following URL to trigger the `id` command: